Klay Thompson: Comeback and fourth NBA championship (2022–2024)

-On November 20, Thompson scored a then season-high 41 points on 10-of-13 shooting from three-point range in a 127–120 win over the Houston Rockets.
+On November 20, Thompson scored a then season-high 41 points on 10-of-13 shooting from three-point range in a 127–120 victory over the Houston Rockets.
 Thompson, Stephen Curry, and Andrew Wiggins combined for 23 made three-pointers, the most three-pointers made in a game by a trio in NBA history.
-On December 10, in a rematch of the 2022 NBA Finals, Thompson scored a game-high 34 points in a 123–107 win over the Boston Celtics.
-On December 13, Thompson became the 13th player in NBA history with 2,000 career 3-pointers made.
-On December 30, Thompson made a key 3-pointer with 1:36 left in the game and scored 31 points in an 118–112 win over the Portland Trail Blazers.
+On December 10, in a rematch of the 2022 NBA Finals, Thompson scored a game-high 34 points in a 123–107 victory over the Boston Celtics.
+Three days later, he became the 13th player in NBA history with 2,000 career three-pointers made.
+On December 30, Thompson made a key three-pointer with 1:36 left in the game and scored 31 points in an 118–112 victory over the Portland Trail Blazers.

-On January 2, 2023, Thompson scored a season-high 54 points and grabbed 8 rebounds in a 143–141 double overtime win over the Atlanta Hawks.
-On February 6, Thompson scored 42 points with a season-high 12 three-pointers in a 141–114 win over the Oklahoma City Thunder.
-On February 24, Thompson scored 42 points and tied his season-high with 12 three-pointers in a 116–101 win over the Houston Rockets.
-He became the only player in NBA history to record multiple games with 12 or more 3-pointers in a season.
-He also has the most games in NBA History with 12 or more threes (3), surpassing fellow teammate Stephen Curry who has done it twice in his career.
+On January 2, 2023, Thompson scored a season-high 54 points and grabbed eight rebounds in a 143–141 double overtime victory over the Atlanta Hawks.
+On February 6, he scored 42 points with a season-high 12 three-pointers in a 141–114 victory over the Oklahoma City Thunder.
+On February 24, Thompson scored 42 points and tied his season-high with 12 three-pointers in a 116–101 victory over the Rockets.
+Thompson became the only player in NBA history to record multiple games with 12 or more three-pointers in a season.
+He also has the most games in NBA History with 12 or more threes (3), having surpassed teammate Stephen Curry who has done it twice in his career.
+In the final game of the regular season, Thompson made his 300th three-pointer in a 157–101 blowout victory over the Portland Trail Blazers.
+Thompson joined Stephen Curry and James Harden as the only players in NBA history to make at least 300 three-pointers in a season.